arnaldpuy/uncertainy_irrigation_modelling/README.md

 ### Functions

-The ``functions'' folder contains all the custom functions coded for the analysis.
+The "functions" folder contains all the custom functions coded for the analysis.
 They are all sourced from the `.R`, `.pdf` and `.Rmd` files and therefore the user of the code does not need to source them separately.